redpanda-data/connect/docs/serverless/aws_lambda.md

 The `benthos-lambda` distribution is a version of Benthos specifically tailored for deployment as an AWS Lambda function.

-It uses the same configuration format as a regular Benthos instance, except the `input` and `buffer` sections are ignored as messages are inserted via function invocations.
+It uses the same configuration format as a regular Benthos instance, except it is read from the environment variable `BENTHOS_CONFIG` (YAML format).
+Also, the `input` and `buffer` sections are ignored as messages are inserted via function invocations.